 Q6.
 Is There Any Risk in Buying Crypto in India Right Now?

 A: While the volatile nature of cryptocurrencies puts forth many profit opportunities, it also poses some risks.
 Hence, Doing Your Own Research before investing in any of the cryptos is crucial.
-Coin Sets could be one way, you can manage your risks, it helps with the perks of diversification and timely rebalancing.
+Coin Sets could be one way you can manage your risks.
+It brings with it the perks of diversification and timely rebalancing.